ateyssandier/apdex/README.md

 * If said requirement was removed, we could achieve O(n) time, by simply selecting and moving the top rated app into another list 25 times.

-  Accordingly, `addAppToHosts` and `removeAppFromHosts` could be implremented in O(n), since our new sorted list is of constant size (25).
+  Accordingly, `addAppToHosts` and `removeAppFromHosts` could then be implremented in O(n), since each hosts sorted app list is of constant size (25).

 ## Folder Structure